RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 ### Datasets

 - Custom datasets will be provided under reasonable request.
-- The methodology can be implemented using SOTA datasets, such as MNIST and CIFAR
+- The methodology can be implemented using SOTA datasets, such as MNIST and CIFAR.

 ### Files: